 For more information

-Brandeis is home to a wide array of Jewish studies centers and institutes that provide programming, promote research and scholarship, and offer opportunities for involving students in their work.
-These include: the Cohen Center for Modern Jewish Studies, the Crown Center for Middle East Studies, the Feminist Sexual Ethics Project, Hornstein: The Jewish Community Leadership Program @ Brandeis, the Hadassah-Brandeis Institute, the National Center for Jewish Film, The Schusterman Center for Israel Studies, and the Tauber Institute for the Study of European Jewry.
+- Brandeis' wide array of Jewish studies centers and institutes provide programming, promote research and scholarship, and offer opportunities for involving students in their work.
+These include the Cohen Center for Modern Jewish Studies, the Crown Center for Middle East Studies, the Feminist Sexual Ethics Project, Hornstein: The Jewish Community Leadership Program @ Brandeis, the Hadassah-Brandeis Institute, the National Center for Jewish Film, The Schusterman Center for Israel Studies, and the Tauber Institute for the Study of European Jewry.

 - Brandeis' graduate programs in the humanities and social sciences complement and overlap with NEJS and promote interdisciplinarity, including politics, history, sociology, and English literature.

 - Library Resources: Goldfarb Library has a nationally recognized collection in Near Eastern and Judaic Studies.
 In addition, the Boston Library Consortium expands graduate students' access to area resources.

 Our students partake of the rich intellectual and cultural environment of the Boston area, from cross-registration in courses offered by the Boston Graduate Consortium, to seminars, talks, and other events across the city and beyond.